Spotter

 The architecture of our own crawling system is based on proprietary methods to define and tune search scenarios.
 The "plumbing" is a fully scalable architecture which distributes tasks to schedulers.
 The content is processed, and we syndicate results.

-We use what we call "a source monitoring approach" which makes use of standard Web scraping methods.
+We use what we call “a source monitoring approach” which makes use of standard Web scraping methods.
 However, we have developed our own methods to adjust the scraping technology to each source in order to search all available documents.
 We extract metadata and relevant content from each page or content object.
-We try to identify the relevant content.

 Only documents which have been assessed as fresh are processed and provided to users.
 This assessment is done by a proprietary algorithm based on rules involving such factors as [a] the publication date.
 This means that each document collected by Spotter’s tracking and monitoring system is stamped with a publication date.
 This date is extracted by the Web scraping technology, from the document content. [b] The type of behavior of the source; that is, the source has a known update cycle. [c] We analyze the text content of the document.
 And [d] we use the date and time stamp on the document itself.

-I think the key point we try to make clear is our "bundle"; that is, we deliver a solution, not a collection of puzzle pieces.
+I think the key point we try to make clear is our “bundle”; that is, we deliver a solution, not a collection of puzzle pieces.
+Our approach is truly international.
 Our ability to capture, monitor and analyze decisions and their impact requires rich, higher order meta data constructs.
 Many companies such as Autonomy, Microsoft, and Oracle also promise similar services.
 But once this has been done, the process of information toward decision is not complete.
 The main competitive advantage of Spotter is to be able to provide to its clients a full decision-making solution which includes, as I mentioned, analytics and our decision management system.

-Let me give you an example of the depth of functions we provide to a customer.
-A marketing person can get overviews or do a "deep dive" analysis.
+Sure, let me give you a snapshot about the depth of functions we provide to a customer.
+A marketing person can get overviews or do a “deep dive” analysis.
 We offer specific analytics packages for risk management.
 The manager can access customized models for risk assessment, perform risk scoring, and generate reports without coding or digging through FAQ files.
 Add to this our complete cycle approach from information monitoring to the making of a decision.
+Our solution is engineered to link efficiency and quality control throughout the content processing “chain.”

-When you look forward to 2010, what are some of the new features you and your team hope to introduce?
+When you look forward to 2012, what are some of the new features you and your team hope to introduce?

 We are thinking about two enhancements to our system.
 First we will be extending the analytic tool box with advanced visualization capabilities.
 Some questions can be answered with visual outputs and for predictive work, a visualization is one way to spot a trend.

-And we are now packaging additional sets of business rules and metrics for specific business functions.
+And, second, we are now packaging additional sets of business rules and metrics for specific business functions.
 For example, we want to offer a marketing customer a package that is "tuned" to the needs of that specific business function.
 We are almost completed with a packaged solution for the risk management industry as well.

 Our focus is to give the client flexibility and at the same time deliver a solution that can be deployed and used very quickly, maybe in one day or less.

-What systems to you support?
+What systems do you support?

 Our system can be used with almost any organization's existing infrastructure and systems.
 We provide a Web-based interface and an application programming interface for gateway development for proprietary enterprise systems.